 (d) any other public authority that has the care, control or management of land likely to be added to, excised from, or substituted for, land in the catchment area, development control area, Riverpark or River reserve.

+(2A) Subsection (2) does not apply to regulations amending Schedule 2 or 3 if —

+(a) an amendment to the Metropolitan Region Scheme (the MRS amendment) has been approved under the Planning and Development Act 2005 Part 4; and

+(b) either —

+(i) the MRS amendment is made by an Act; or

+(ii) public submissions were sought on the MRS amendment before it was approved;

+and

+(c) the Minister considers that the amendments to Schedule 2 or 3 to be made by the regulations are connected with the MRS amendment.

 (3) Land added to, or substituted for land in, the Riverpark or the River reserve must be Crown land.

 (4) The addition of an area to, excision of an area from, or substitution of an area for, the River reserve under this section has effect as if the area were added to, excised from, or substituted for, the River reserve under the Land Administration Act 1997 Part 4.